sumup-oss/circuit-ui/packages/icons/README.md

 );
 ```

+It is not possible to change the color of an external SVG using the `css` color property.
+Instead, you can use the [CSS `filter` hack](https://blog.union.io/code/2017/08/10/img-svg-fill/) to colorize the icon.

 ### Load from a URL

 The latest version of the icon library is [automatically deployed](https://icons.sumup-oss.now.sh/) to [Vercel Now](https://vercel.com/).
 The files are hosted behind a global CDN, so they load quickly for all users.
 You can load the icons from `https://icons.sumup-oss.now.sh/v1/<name>_<size>.svg`.
 Below are some examples: